Sustainable and responsible investing

 End of 2018, SPF and other pension funds signed the Covenant on International Socially Responsible Investment by Pension Funds.
 The signatories of this Covenant have opted for an approach that takes the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights as the basis for identifying, prioritizing, and addressing Environmental, Social, and Governance (ESG) risks.

 We focus on specific social developments that are important to members and that form a high risk for the investment portfolio.
 It is against this background that we aim to work particularly on the sustainability theme of climate change.
+The focus of this theme is on two SDGs: SDG 7 (affordable and clean energy) and SDG 13 (climate action).
+For the ‘Circularity’ theme, the focus is on two other SDGs, namely: SDG 6 (clean water and sanitation) and SDG 12 (responsible consumption and production).
+The ‘Circularity’ theme will first be set out in more detail before being implemented in the portfolio.

 Pillars as a Basis